 7. Check your taxi has a car seat

-If you are traveling to and from the airport by taxi then do double check when you make the booking that they will provide a car seat if you’re not taking your own.
+One of my best tips for traveling with a baby to and from the airport by taxi is to double check when you make the booking that they will provide a travel car seat if you’re not taking your own.
 Also make sure that it is the correct size for your baby and which way it will face.
 A couple of times we’ve had issues when the taxi arrived with a front-facing car seat when my baby was too young and this has caused stress and delays to our journey.